peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.quatIsIdentity(quat) <a id='H3DU.Math.quatIsIdentity'></a>

+Returns whether this quaternion is the identity quaternion, (0, 0, 0, 1).

 #### Parameters

 * `quat` (Type: Object)<br>
-    Description of quat.
-Returns whether this quaternion is the identity quaternion, (0, 0, 0, 1).
+    A quaternion.

 #### Return Value